RohitUpadhye/Rice_grain/README.md

 # Rice Grain Classification using CNN and Transfer Learning

-This project classifies five types of rice grains — Arborio, Basmati, Ipsala, Jasmine and Karacadag — using Convolutional Neural Networks (CNN) with Transfer Learning.
+This project classifies five types of rice grains — Arborio, Basmati, Ipsala, Jasmine and Karacadag — using Convolutional Neural Networks (CNN).
 ---

 # Project Overview